libui-ng/golang-ui/README.md

-# ui: platform-native GUI library for Go
+# golang-ui: platform-native GUI library for Go

 This is a library that aims to provide simple GUI software development in Go.
-It is based on my [libui](https://github.com/andlabs/libui), a simple cross-platform library that does the same thing, but written in C.
+Fork of [andlabs/ui](https://github.com/andlabs/ui).<br>It is based on [libui-ng](https://github.com/libui-ng/libui-ng), a simple cross-platform library that does the same thing, but written in C.

 It runs on/requires: